quidphp/core/README.md

 - *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.
 - *Type*: Files, function arguments and return types are strict typed.
 - *Config*: A special $config static property exists in all classes.
 This property gets recursively merged with the parents' property on initialization.
 - *Auto-alias*: All class names that finishes by Alias will resolve to the existing class if no alias exists.
-Exemple: MyRole extents RoleAlias -> will resolve to Role if no alias found.
+Exemple: MyRole extents RoleAlias -> will resolve to Role if no alias is found.
-- *Class overloading*: It is possible to retrieve a same overloaded class, higher in the hierarchy, by using the static method $class::getOverloadClass().
+- *Class overloading*: It is possible to retrieve an overloaded class with the same name but higher in the directoir hierarchy.
+We do this by using the static method $class::getOverloadClass().
 Exemple Quid\Orm\Col::getOverloadClass() will return Quid\Core\Col.
-- *Core overloading*: Using auto-alias and class overloading, it is possible to effectively replace all classes within **QuidPHP/Core** by classes within an application directory.
+- *Core overloading*: Using auto-alias and class overloading, it is possible to effectively replace all classes within Quid\Core by classes within an application directory.

 ### JS
 - Lorem ipsum